 As discussed in Note 5, in June 2010 the Company completed a sales transaction whereby four of the MF Properties, the Ohio Properties, were sold to three new ownership entities controlled by an unaffiliated not-for-profit entity.
-The Company acquired 100% of the \$18.3 million taxexempt mortgage revenue bonds issued by the Ohio Housing Finance Agency as part of a plan of financing for the acquisition and rehabilitation of the Ohio Properties.
+The Company acquired 100% of the \$18.3 million tax-exempt mortgage revenue bonds issued by the Ohio Housing Finance Agency as part of a plan of financing for the acquisition and rehabilitation of the Ohio Properties.
 The tax-exempt mortgage bonds secured by the Ohio Properties were acquired at par and consisted of two series.
 The Series A bond has a par value of \$14.7 million and bears interest at an annual rate of 7.0%.
 The Series B bond has a par value of \$3.6 million and bears interest at an annual interest rate of 10.0%.
 In addition to the new tax-exempt bonds acquired by the Company, the plan of financing for the acquisition included other subordinated debt issued by the Company.
 The new owners ultimately plan to sell limited partnership interests in the properties and syndicate LIHTCs as part of the overall plan of finance.
 The new owners have not contributed any capital to the transaction and the Company has effectively provided 100% of the capital structure to the new owners as part of the sale transaction.
 Pursuant to ASC 360-20, Property, Plant, and Equipment - Real Estate Sales, ("ASC 360-20"), the sale and restructure does not meet the criteria for treatment as a sale.
-ASC 360-20 requires sufficient equity capital as part of a sales transaction to indicate a commitment from the buyer (typically a minimum of 3 to 5%).
-As the buyer has no equity capital in this transaction and the property operations are the current support for the debt service, the Company, in substance, remains the owner.
-As such, the Company will continue to consolidate the Ohio Properties as if the sale was not completed.
+ASC 360-20 requires sufficient equipt capital as part of a sales transaction to indicate a commitment from the buyer (typically a minimum of 3 to 5%).
+As the buyer has no equity capital in this transaction and the properties as if the sale was not completed.
 Under the sales agreement, the Ohio properties were sold for a total purchase price of \$16.2 million.
-Cash received by the selling limited partnerships as part of the sale transaction represents a deferred gain on the sale transaction of approximately \$1.9 million.
-The properties will continue to be presented as MF Properties and no gain will be recognized until such time as the transaction can be accounted for as a sale.
+Cash received by the selling limited partnerships as part of the sale transaction of approximately \$1.9 million.
+The properties will continue to be presented as MF Properties and no gain will be recognized until such time as the transaction can be accou